Style guidelines¶

 Polymorphism and virtual functions¶

-Since polymorphism on GPUs incurs severe performance and infrastructure penalties, virtual functions must be limited to host-only setup and runtime functions.
+Since polymorphism on GPUs incurs substantial performance and infrastructure penalties, virtual functions must be limited to host-only setup and runtime functions.
 If at all possible, follow these guidelines:

 Use only pure abstract virtual classes if possible (no methods should be defined; all methods should be

-).
-Instead of adding helper functions or protected data, use composition to define such things in a separate class.If the abstract class is to be used in downstream code, define an out-of-line function to reduce potential code bloat <https://stackoverflow.com/questions/12024642/placing-of-external-virtual-tables/12025816#12025816>.
+virtual ... = 0;).
+Instead of adding helper functions or protected data, use composition to define such things in a separate class.If the abstract class is to be used in downstream code, define an out-of-line function to reduce potential code bloat.

 Use public virtual destructors to allow base-class deletion (e.g., a